khulnasoft-lab/design.khulnasoft.com/contents/components/tabs.md

 ### Justified tabs

-By default, tab width is determined by the tab’s content.
-However, justified tabs use a fluid width to fill the entire container instead of remaining left-aligned.
+Justified tabs use a fluid width to fill the entire container instead of remaining left-aligned.
 Tabs will take up an equal percentage of the container width.
 Text truncation is triggered for longer labels, but they should be as concise as possible.

 **Consider using justified tabs when:**